-Well, for those of you without or not planning on having kids, that’s just about it.
+Well, for those of you without kids, or not planning on having them, that’s just about it.

 The remaining information in this course consists of the five sub-topics in the Kids And Money topic.
 If you don’t have kids and don’t reckon you will have them it’s not a must read.
 It’s humorous, but you will get by ok without reading through it.
 But for the main part of the website, that’s all.